alloba/book-of-hours-notes/books/The Sky in the Scar.md

 Gnomic exhortations that might be described as 'emergency procedures' for the return of the travelling kinds of the Carapace Cross.
 [This book houses a <i>numen</i> - a truth so powerful it can perhaps believe itself.]
 ### Partial Study Description
+I'm Reading...

+Each page of this book except the last bears a single sign, clear and irrefutable as a gem...
 ### Study Complete Description
+I've Read...

+…the final page is empty.
+The travelling kinds of the Carapace Cross might never return.